Facts About Us

 Since that time, the Park District has established 50+ parks and preserved over 5,600 acres of open space that allows for hiking, biking, horseback riding, and wildlife preservation.
 Additionally, decades of Simi Valley history has been preserved at the Strathearn Historical Park and Museum, where docent lead tours are available, and at the Santa Susana Train Depot where railroad enthusiasts can tour a depot built in 1903 with historic exhibits and miniature train displays.

-The Park District has an equestrian center, swimming pool, two golf courses, numerous ball fields, picnic pavilions and other recreation amenities.
-In addition to the many facilities available for public enjoyment, the Park District also offers hundreds of diverse recreation programs and large community events such as concerts, seasonal fairs and outdoor movies.
+The Park District has an equestrian center, swimming pool, two golf courses, two dog parks, three community centers, numerous ball fields, picnic pavilions and other recreation amenities.
+In addition to the many facilities available for public enjoyment and reservation, the Park District also offers hundreds of diverse recreation programs and large community events such as concerts, seasonal fairs, and outdoor movies.